Insurance Coverage for Older Pennsylvanians

 - Long-Term Care: The federal government says about two-thirds of Americans will need long-term care at some point.
 Whether to buy long-term care insurance is a tough question, as this coverage can be expensive, and it's not appropriate for everyone.
 Visit the Long-term Care Insurance page to learn more.

-- Continuing Care: Continuing Care can offer a range of care including independent living, assisted living, and skilled nursing care on one campus.
+- Continuing Care Retirement Communities: Also referred to as "CCRCs", Continuing Care Retirement Communities usually offer a range of care including independent living, assisted living, and skilled nursing care on one campus.
 Deciding if Continuing Care is right for you takes research.
-Visit the Continuing Care for Seniors page to learn more.
+Visit our Continuing Care Retirement Communities page to learn more.

 - Homeowners Insurance: Your home is probably your biggest investment, so you want to make sure it is protected.
 Typical homeowners insurance covers losses or damage to your house and its contents caused by fire, weather, vandalism, and theft, the costs of additional living expenses if you can't stay in your home, and provides personal liability coverage and medical payments if someone is injured on your property.
 Visit the Homeowners Insurance for Seniors page to learn more.